memgraph/docs/products/memgraph/upcoming/how_to_guides/query-memgraph-programmatically.md

 ### Node.js Example {#node-js-example}

-Details about Javascript driver can be found on [GitHub](https://github.com/neo4j/neo4j-javascript-driver).
+Details about the Javascript driver can be found on [GitHub](https://github.com/neo4j/neo4j-javascript-driver).

 Here is an example related to `Node.js`.
 Make sure to use version `^1.7.6`